cmatmsu/oyun/_posts/2011-06-16-Getting-Started.md

 spreadsheet of the contents of the population at each generation, or the graph of the results in a variety of image formats.

-Hopefully this is enough information to get you started using Logos!
-For more information on any of these steps, see the detailed documentation under "Logos Task Pages" above.
+Hopefully this is enough information to get you started using Oyun!
+For more information on any of these steps, see the detailed documentation under "Oyun Task Pages" above.